 Wealth managers and financial advisors offer a wide range of wealth management services designed to help clients achieve their financial goals.
 These services typically include:

-- Wealth Management: Advisors can offer customized investment portfolios aligned with your risk tolerance, time horizon, and financial objectives.
+- Investment Management: Advisors can offer customized investment portfolios aligned with your risk tolerance, time horizon, and financial objectives.
 Financial advisors can handle asset allocation and portfolio management, monitoring your investments for adherence to your agreed-upon investment strategy.

 - Financial Planning: This involves creating a comprehensive financial plan, considering all aspects of your financial situation.
 This plan may cover estate and retirement planning, college savings, debt management, and more.